 Hiking distance: 5.1 miles

-If you want a true test of stamina and an authentic Georgia hiking experience, the aptly-named Rocky Mountain is the place to go.
+If you’re a hardy hiker who wants a true test of stamina, the aptly-named Rocky Mountain is the place to go.

-If you’re up for the challenge, your journey will start at the Unicoi Gap trailhead and follow the AT east to climb a set of stairs into a rocky forest.
+If you’re up for the challenge, your journey will start at the Unicoi Gap trailhead and follow the AT east to climb a set of stairs into the rocky forest.

 The hike steadily continues to gain elevation until you reach Rocky Mountain’s peak, where you can stop to rest and take in some truly unforgettable views.

-You’ll be able to take in even more picturesque views of the Georgia mountains as you continue the trek to Indian Grave Gap through a dense forest trail that crosses several trickling streams.
+You’ll be able to soak in more picturesque views of the Georgia mountains as you continue the trek to Indian Grave Gap through a dense forest trail that crosses several trickling streams.

 Taking the Appalachian Trail west, the adventure will come to an end at a total of 5.1 invigorating miles.